nayeemmz/cmsc426Spring2021/hw2.md

 <a name='intro'></a>
 ## Introduction
 In this homework you will implement Scale Invariant Feature Transform (SIFT).
-We will practice it on a set of imasges from Caltech-101 dataset that you would use in a later project as well.
+We will practice it on a set of images from Caltech-101 dataset that you would use in a later project as well.
 You may download Caltech-101 data set from the following [link](http://www.vision.caltech.edu/Image_Datasets/Caltech101/#Download).
 All the images of this dataset are stored in folders, named for each category.
 However, we will be using just three of those categories: airplanes, dolphin and Leopards.
 If you would like to try for other categories too, please feel free to do so.